 Part of the reason I like this particular area is the great assortment of charming hotels.
 From budget to boutique, it has something for everyone.

 The Freehand NYC: Best Affordable Hotel in New York City

 Listen, if you’re looking for an affordable place to stay in NYC, and you’re not too concerned with having all the bells and whistles that some of the upscale hotels have, this place is great.
 Besides, you won’t be spending much time in your hotel anyway, you’ll be out exploring!

-We stayed here for three nights on our trip and were blown away by the value.
-The Freehand is a great option for groups of friends or couples travelling together.
-It is beautifully designed, minimalist hotel with really reasonable rates.
+We stayed here for three nights on our first trip and were blown away by the value.
+The Freehand is a great option for groups of friends or couples traveling together.
+It is a beautifully designed, minimalist hotel with really reasonable rates.

 They have large plant-filled social areas and restaurants.
 My favorite part of this hotel was the rooftop bar and lounge; such a great way to finish up a day exploring!

 The Ace Hotel: Best Combination of Style and Budget